 CBU offers abundant support for online learners, including enrollment counseling, academic advising, career counseling, and an Academic Success Center for distance students.
 The school pairs all new students with a personal enrollment counselor who helps with initial course selections and online enrollment.

-Academic advisers help students outline degree plans, make additional course selections, and connect to school resources.
+Academic advisors help students outline degree plans, make additional course selections, and connect to school resources.
 Career counselors help with resume writing, job searches, interview training, and career assessment and planning.
 The Academic Success Center offers tutoring for all types of academic assignments, available both online and on campus.

 CBU is regionally accredited by the Western Association of Schools and Colleges (WASC).

 11. Central Michigan University